ten-protocol/ten-whitepaper/appendix.md

 A second network built on top of a L1 network and dependent on it.
 A L2 network expands on the capabilities of the L1 network by increasing capacity or enhancing functionality.

 **MEV**
-Maximum Extractable Value.
+Maximal Extractable Value.
 Miners or stakers and block proposers may extract value by observing user transactions and then preempting them by inserting their own transaction ahead in the processing queue and influencing the price of an asset in order to extract a profit.

 **Non-Fungible Token / NFT**
 A unique and non-interchangeable unit of data stored on a digital ledger.